1989 Montreal Expos season

 The 1989 Montreal Expos season was the 21st season of the baseball franchise.
 With owner Charles Bronfman thinking of selling the team he founded, he contemplated taking one last shot at a playoff berth.
 Bronfman gave young general manager Dave Dombrowski a clear mandate to win now, reportedly telling him he would provided all the money needed in the quest to bring a championship to Montreal in 1989.
 Dombrowski pulled off a massive trade on May 25, acquiring star left-handed pitcher – and pending free agent – Mark Langston from the Seattle Mariners.
 While the move was viewed as a coup at the time, it came at a heavy cost as a young, very tall and very raw Randy Johnson was the key part of the package going to the Pacific Northwest.
 Johnson would eventually harness his fantastic stuff and became one of the game's most dominant left-handed pitchers for well over a decade.
 Langston pitched 4 months for the club and left as a free agent.
 Still, it seemed like a worthy gamble at the time for the Expos.
 That year, there was no dominant team in the National League.
 The team seemed poised to compete for the NL East crown with a loaded starting pitching staff that featured Langston, Dennis Martínez, Bryn Smith, Pascual Perez and Kevin Gross.

-The team peaked on August 2 with an NL best record of 63–44, holding a 3-game lead in the NL East and everything running along smoothly.
+The team peaked on August 2 with an National League best record of 63–44, holding a 3-game lead in the National League East and everything running along smoothly.
 What followed would go down as the greatest collapse in franchise history.
 The next night, a Benny Distefano pinch hit single in the 12th inning dealt the Expos a 1–0 loss in Pittsburgh.
 It was the start of a 7-game losing streak.
-The club limped through the rest of August but remained in the race in early September, with the team being only 2 games back of 1st place on September 6.
-Regardless, the downward spiral continued as the Expos inexplicably ended up losing 37 of their final 55 games to finish the season a disappointing 81-81, well out of the playoff picture.
+The club limped through the rest of August but remained in the race in early September, with the team being only 2 games back of first place on September 6.
+Regardless, the downward spiral continued as the Expos inexplicably ended up losing 37 of their final 55 games to finish the season a disappointing 81–81, well out of the playoff picture.
 The easiest analysis of what caused the collapse is to point to the offense, which struggled after August 2, scoring an MLB worst 3.23 runs per game.
 For long-time Expos fans, the collapse is viewed as the beginning of the end of the franchise.
 If the club had won the NL East title that year and then beaten the Giants in the NLCS, clinching a World Series berth in the process, Bronfman may have changed his mind about selling the team.
-Instead, the late season collapse after such a big win now move only added to the owner's frustration.
+Instead, the late season collapse only added to the owner's frustration.